I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

 Are Android phones supported same as iPhones

 Mint Mobile works great with Android phones too.
 I use an iPhone, but a friend of mine started using Mint with his Samsung phone when he saw how happy I was with the service.
+He told me he had to update the Network Connections menu section manually on his Android phone.
+Mint does that automatically with an iPhone.

 When you get your starter kit, Mint includes easy-to-follow instructions.
 But rest assured that the same features are available on an Android, such as Visual Voicemail.
 Wi-Fi Calling, and Hotspot Tethering.